Learning Sets with Separating Kernels: Kernels, Integral Operators and Geometry in Spaces of Probabilities

 In this section we establish the results that provide the foundations of our approach.
-The basic framework in this paper is described by a triple $(X,\rho,K)$, where \begin{itemize} \item[-] $X$ is a set (endowed with a $\sigma$-algebra $\A{X}$); \item[-] $\rho$ is a probability measure defined on $X$; \item[-] {$K$} is a complex reproducing kernel on $X$, {{i.e.}, a complex function on $X\times X$ of positive type}. \end{itemize}
+The basic framework in this paper is described by a triple $(X,\rho,K)$, where \begin{itemize} \item[-] $X$ is a set (endowed with a $\sigma$-algebra $\A{X}$); \item[-] $\rho$ is a probability measure defined on $X$; \item[-] $K$ is a {(real)} reproducing kernel on $X$, i.e.~a {real} function on $X\times X$ of positive type. \end{itemize}

 We interpret $X$ as the data space and $\rho$ as the probability distribution generating the data.
 Roughly speaking, the kernel $K$ provides a natural {\em similarity measure} on $X$ and {it defines} its geometry.